moorepants/dissertation/davisbicycle.rst

   kinematics: hip roll, torso relative to hip lean, torso relative to hip twist, and lateral knee motions.
-- Measure the additional reaction forces between the rider and bicycle: forces and moments in the seatpost and forces at the foot pegs.
+- Measure the additional reaction forces between the rider and bicycle: forces and moments in the seat post and forces at the foot pegs.

 These criteria framed the subsequent design choices described herein.